ChuckM/icebreaker-with-litex/02_cylon/README.md

 definition for the 1bitsquared Icebreaker board.
 What that gives us is that all the pins are already defined so we don't have to define them and it uses a new construct called `Connector` which describes the three PMOD ports (1A, 1B, and 2).
+It also gives us a definition for the signals that drive the "break off" PMOD, the buttons and LEDs that are attached to the board when it arrives.

-The second thing this example does is to programmatically define the signals of a PMOD, in this case the
+The second thing this example does is to programmatically define the signals of a new PMOD, which in this case is the
 [Digilent 8 LED PMOD](https://store.digilentinc.com/pmod-8ld-eight-high-brightness-leds/).

 The code in `led8_mod` takes a single argument, the connector that the PMOD is plugged into.
 Since we are using two we use this function twice, once for the PMOD connected to PMOD1A and once for the PMOD connected to PMOD1B.